amabdallah/WaM-DaM/README.md

 #### Presentations
 Check out the professional and conference [presentations](https://github.com/amabdallah/WaM-DaM/blob/master/docs/Presentations.md) along the way of WaM-DaM development

+### Future Work and Limitations
+There are numerous opportunities for <a href="https://github.com/amabdallah/WaM-DaM/blob/master/docs/Future_Work.md" target="_blank">futute work </a> to build on on WaM-DaM and benifit from its design.
+Several of these opportunities need to overcome the <a href="https://github.com/amabdallah/WaM-DaM/blob/master/docs/Limitations.md" target="_blank">limitations</a>
+ of the current design and improve it.

 ### LICENSING
 Materials in this GitHub repository are disturbed under a BSD 3-Clause license (see           [LICENSE](https://github.com/amabdallah/WaM-DaM/blob/master/LICENSE.md)).